[PATCH] Allow mod_mysql_vhost to use stored procedures

 I have tested this patch on Solaris 10 and it seems to work fine.

-#4 Updated by benbrown almost 4 years ago
+#4 Updated by benbrown over 4 years ago

 - File mod_mysql_vhost_stored_proc.patch added